 We always recommend the Loop as the best place to stay in Chicago.
 Why?
-Because it’s close to nearly every CTA El line, it’s just a quick walk to the best Chicago museums, the Willis Tower is right there, the river is close so you can easily jump on a boat tour, and gorgeous Chicago parks like Millennium Park and Grant Park are closeby.
-There are plenty of Chicago restaurants in the area, but for the trendiest of the city’s eateries, head to River North or the West Loop.
+Because it’s close to nearly every CTA El line, it’s a quick walk to the best museums in Chicago, the Willis Tower is there, the river provides easy access to great boat tours, and gorgeous inner-city green spaces like Millennium Park and Grant Park are nearby.
+There are plenty of restaurants in the area, too, but for the trendiest of the city’s eateries, head to River North or the West Loop.
 Luckily, those neighborhoods are just a couple of El stops or a short bus ride away.
 Make sure you take advantage of the best of the city by booking one of the best hotels in downtown Chicago.

 RECOMMENDED: Our complete guide to the Chicago Loop